March 3, 2026

 “AES Indiana unfortunately must reschedule tonight’s open house due to threats,” it read.
 “The safety of our people, community partners, and customers in attendance is our number one priority.
 Thank you for your understanding.”

-Electric utility costs have recently come under scrutiny across Indiana as costs rise.
+Electric utility costs have recently come under scrutiny across Indiana as they rise.
 The body that regulates Indiana’s utilities recently announced it would investigate the state’s five investor-owned utilities after pressure from state lawmakers who had received complaints from constituents.

 And, Monday, the Indianapolis utility’s parent company, AES, announced it agreed to be purchased by a subsidiary of BlackRock, a group of large domestic and foreign investors.